ACERA retirees and anyone who receives an ACERA monthly allowance can enroll in a plan, as long as the live in the plan’s service area. See below.

 - You live outside of California or in parts of non-metro California outside the service areas for our group medical plans.
 More specifically, you do not live in one of the zip codes in this PDF list:

-- For currently enrolled retired members and non-member payees, making annual elections during annual Open Enrollment or due to a status change event: You may continue coverage.
+You may continue coverage.
 However, at the time your premium exceeds your income, you are required to submit payment for the entire premium cost each month to ACERA.
 Contact us for more information.